Timinator2000/PySkillz-Contributor-Manual/markdowns/07 - optional solution criteria.md

 `max_statement_count`
 `max_lines_of_code`

-Additionally, you may add any criteria you wish by overriding the the `additonal_solution_criteria` method.
+Additionally, you may add any criteria you wish by overriding the the `check_additonal_solution_criteria` method.

 # Examples